Lowest Mortgage Rate in Canada. Starting from 2.49%

 In addition to meeting specific prefab home and property standards, your mortgage approval is also subject to your financial details.

-Traditional prefab mortgages offered by big banks may demonstrate less flexibility in saying 'yes' to your application compared to non-bank or alternative and private lenders.
+Traditional prefab mortgage approval offered by big banks may offer less flexibility in saying 'yes' to your application compared to non-bank or alternative and private lenders.

 Traditional vs Chattel Mortgage

-A traditional mortgage is for prefab homes assembled on real property (land you own) and can be offered by conventional, alternative, and private lenders.
-Different home criteria apply in securing mortgage approval, but once approved, the mortgage usually has the same terms and features as a 'regular home' mortgage.
+A traditional mortgage is for prefab homes assembled on real property (land you own) and can be offered by big banks, non-bank lenders, or alternative or private lenders.
+The land secures the loan, giving the lender recourse in the event of default.
+While specific property criteria must be met for approval, the prefab mortgage typically works the same, often with the same terms and features as the lender's 'regular home' mortgage.

-A chattel mortgage (also referred to as a chattel loan) is financing for moveable homes on leased land.
-These loans are treated more like auto financing — the house itself is the collateral.
-With no land title to secure it, it's considered 'personal property' and a depreciating asset, and often comes with a shorter loan length and higher rates.
+A chattel mortgage (also referred to as a chattel loan) is used for moveable homes on leased land.
+It works more like auto financing — the home itself is the collateral.
+Because there's no land title to secure it, the home is treated as personal property and a depreciating asset, which usually means a shorter loan length (amortization) and a higher interest rate.

-Less widely available, you may be able to get a chattel mortgage through a big bank (e.g. Scotiabank), credit union, or alternative or private lenders, depending on your details.
+Less widely available and not usually considered a standard retail mortgage product, you may be able to get a chattel mortgage through a big bank (e.g. Scotiabank), credit union, or alternative or private lenders, depending on your details.

 What do traditional mortgages require for a prefab home?